Tailus-UI/tailus-ui-react/CONTRIBUTING.md

 ## About this repository

-This repository is the source code for the React components of [beta.tailus.io](https://beta.tailus.io).
+This repository is the source code for the React components of [Tailus UI](https://beta.tailus.io).

 - We use [npm](https://npmjs.com) as our package manager.
 - We use [React](https://reactjs.org) for the website and components.
 - We use [Radix](https://radix-ui.com) for the components.
-- The styles applied to the components come from [Tailus-themer](https://github.com/Tailus-UI/themer).
+- The styles applied to the components come from [Tailus Themer](https://github.com/Tailus-UI/themer).
 - [vite](https://vitejs.dev) is used for the development server.
 - [Prettier](https://prettier.io) is used for code formatting.
 - [ESLint](https://eslint.org) is used for linting.